Stingers: episode guide

 Tuesday, November 09, 1999

-When Rocca is shot outside his home, Church becomes obsessed with finding the gunman while Mac tries to hold Undercover together.
-Mac is shocked to find Rocca is replaced by a cop with no undercover experience.
-Angie and Stone try to stay focussed on a sting involving a large scale dope dealer.
+When Bernie is shot down outside his own house and left in hospital in critical condition, Church breaks all the rules when he goes after the gunman.
+Mac is shocked to find Rocca's replacement is a cop with no undercover experience.
+Angie and Stone try to stay focussed on a sting involving a dope dealer.

-Guest starring: Angie Milliken as Det.
+Guest Starring: Angie Milliken as Det.
 Sgt.
 Susan Abbott, Laura Lattuada as Lucy Rocca, Lachy Hulme as Graeme Wilkes, Don Bridges as Joey McLaren, Matthew Dyktynski as Rob Rosen, Stig Wemyss as Anthony Trent Howarth, Nathan King as Asst.
 Comm.
-Dalgliesh, Scott Shaw as Gaz, Catherine Ryan as Tessa, Ron Stickland as Doctor, Clare Howell as Nurse, Tessa Jetson as Operative, Rick Tonna as Detective
+Dalgliesh, Scott Shaw as Gaz, Catherine Ryan as Tessa, Ron Stickland as Doctor, Clare Howell as Nurse, Tessa Jetson as Operative, Rick Tonna as Detective; Stunt Performers: Mark Campbell, Terry Carter, Roy Edunds, Russell Allan

 The Dingo